Special educational needs

 Mr Gary Dennison is the Governor with responsibilty for SEND.

 At Woodlands we look at the educational needs of a pupil with disabilities and then working with other professionals, we plan a learning package best suited to the needs of the individual pupil.
-We will also work closely with parents to ensure that Woodlands offers the child the very best educational experience.
+We will also work closely with parents to ensure that Woodlands offers the child the very best educational experience, and this allows the school to provide learning opportunities which can be mesaured for progress in relation to the the child's needs.
+This means that the adults involved in supporting the pupil will meet on a regular basis to plan educaitonal provisions which will suit the needs if the individual.
+We shall work closely with parents to ensure each child receives the best education possible for their child.

 Every pupil is provided with equal opportunity to access all aspects of the whole curriculum.
 See Equal Opportunities Policy.